-The watersheds in the South Bay Subregion serve many beneficial uses including: navigation, fishing, habitat, and wetlands.
-Typically, surface water quality is better in the headwaters and upper portions of watershed, and is degraded by urban and stormwater runoff closer to the Pacific Ocean.
+The watersheds in the South Bay Subregion serve many beneficial uses including: navigation, fishing, habitat, and aquatic habitats.
+Typically, surface water quality is better in the headwaters and upper portions of a watershed, and is degraded by urban and stormwater runoff closer to the Pacific Ocean.
 As a result, the major watersheds in the Subregion, (Dominguez Channel and Santa Monica Bay watersheds), and receiving waters (Santa Monica Bay) are 303(d) listed for several constituents, as shown in Table 6 and Table 7.
-(SWRCB, 2010)
+(SWRCB, 2010).
+The locations of permitted point dischargers are shown in Figure 8.
+Please note that Figure 8 does not show MS4 and Caltrans discharges as these are non-point discharge permits.